 A decade ago, digital marketing didn’t exist, but it is more lucrative today than any conventional sales role.

-Which Factors Impact the Average Digital Marketer Salary?
+Which Factors Impact the Average Digital Marketing Salary?

-So, what should you expect to earn as a digital marketing specialist?
+So, what digital marketing salary should you expect to earn as a digital marketing specialist?
 It depends on variables such as:

 - Your experience